bazel-contrib/SIG-rules-authors/go-tutorial.md

 </tr>
 <tr>
   <td><code translate="no" dir="ltr">/<wbr>/<wbr>:all</code></td>
-  <td>All targets in the top-level package, if there is a `BUILD` file at the
+  <td>All targets in the top-level package, if there is a BUILD.bazel file at the
   root of the workspace.</td>
 </tr>
 </tbody></table>

 > <cite>https://bazel.build/run/build#specifying-build-targets</cite>

-If we look in the `BUILD.bazel` file in the root directory will find a go_libary rule named go-code-tutorial_lib, and this is a target we can build.
+If we look in the `BUILD.bazel` file in the root directory will find a go_library rule named go-code-tutorial_lib, and this is a target we can build.

 ```bash
 $ bazelisk build //:go-code-tutorial_lib
 ```

-This "go_libary" target is named by Gazelle automatically depending on the name of your project, so the name may differ.
+This "go_library" target is named by Gazelle automatically depending on the name of your project, so the name may differ.

 We can also run the go-code-tutorial binary target using the following command: